asmorodinov/beatmaps_downloader/README.md

 - Find `osu_session` cookie, copy URL-decoded value, paste it into `osu_session.txt` file (in the same directory as the script you are about to run)

 > [!WARNING]
-> Do not share your osu_session cookie with anyone, otherwise they will be able to impersonate as you.
+> Do not share your osu_session cookie with anyone, otherwise they will be able to impersonate you.

 #### 4.1.2.
 Run the script